vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The sandals or footprints \( *pādukā* \) of the gurus are those of all the masters of the tradition of Tripurā, from Śiva to one’s own guru.
 These *pādukas* are metaphysically the imprint, the trace of the presence of the supreme deity in this world; to worship them is therefore to worship the deity as present in this world.
 The *gurupūjā * is a mandatory element of the fi rst part of the Tantric *pūjā. *

 In this tradition, the succession of the gurus is deemed to go through three stages, called fl ows \( *ogha* \).
-First, the divine \( *divya* \) fl ow, starting with Śiva followed by four masters, one for each of the four cosmic cycles, the *yugas* from *Kṛ tayuga* to *Kaliyuga* ; then the fl ow of perfect or accomplished masters \( *siddhaugha* \); and fi nally, the human ones \( *mānavaugha* \), the succession of the masters of this world, going from the fi rst revelation of the doctrine to our days.
+First, the divine \( *divya* \) fl ow, starting with Śiva followed by four masters, one for each of the four cosmic cycles, the *yugas* from *Kṛtayuga* to *Kaliyuga* ; then the fl ow of perfect or accomplished masters \( *siddhaugha* \); and fi nally, the human ones \( *mānavaugha* \), the succession of the masters of this world, going from the fi rst revelation of the doctrine to our days.
 The Dītells how to worship them: the *arghya* is to be elevated three times up to his head by the offi

 ciant, then off ered to